hksix/Eventr-CapstoneProject/README.md

 </Router>

 ```
-<h3>Example of use of paths within server for ease of use of common HTTP request
+<h3>Example of use of paths within server for ease of use of common HTTP request</h3>

 ``` javascript

 server.put('/api/v1/users/:id', updateUser);